 - Comicsgate supporters wanted comics to be more affordable until they didn’t.

-Everything changed for me when the people looked to as the leaders in Comicsgate, Richard C. Meyer, Ethan Van Sciver, and some of the others began asking people to help fund their independent books.
-These books were even more expensive than traditional comic books.
+Everything began to change for me when the leaders in Comicsgate, Richard C. Meyer, Ethan Van Sciver, and some of the others began asking people to help fund their independent books.
+These books cost more than traditional comic books.
 A lot more.

 Comicsgate related books